Advertising Industry Profile: Legendary Bill Bernbach

-Born in the Bronx in New York City on August 13th, 1911, William (Bill) Bernbach is without question the most important and influential figure in the history of modern advertising.
-A founding partner of Doyle Dane Bernbach (DDB), he was a copywriter and creative director who changed the face of advertising, and almost every advertising agency today relies on the ideas and structure that Bill Bernbach provided.
+Born in the Bronx in New York City on August 13, 1911, William (Bill) Bernbach is the most important and influential figure in the history of modern advertising.
+A founding partner of Doyle Dane Bernbach (DDB), he was a copywriter and creative director who changed the face of advertising, and almost every advertising agency today relies on the ideas and structure that Bernbach provided.

 Bill Bernbach's Education and Early Career

-In 1932, and the age of 21, Bernbach earned a B.A. from New York University.
-He had majored in English, but also studied philosophy (something that would prove invaluable in his advertising career) as well as business administration and music (Bernbach played the piano).
+In 1932, at age 21, Bernbach earned a B.A. from New York University.
+He majored in English, but his education was well-rounded and this provided invaluable preparation for his advertising career.
+His studies included philosophy, business administration, and music.
+Bernbach also played the piano.

-1932 was hardly the best time to graduate from any kind of university as this was during the meteoric rise of the great depression.
-Unemployment was at record highs, morale in the country was at rock bottom.
+The year 1932 was hardly the best time to graduate from any kind of university as this was during the meteoric rise of the Great Depression—with unemployment at record highs and national morale at rock bottom.
 Fortunately for Bernbach, his family had connections with Schenley Distillers, headquartered in New York's Empire State Building, and in 1933 he was given a job in the mailroom.
 It was not a position he held for a long time.
-His skill with words, and his natural ambition, shone through and he wrote an ad for Schenley's American Cream Whiskey.
+His skill with words and his natural ambition shone through, and he wrote an ad for Schenley's American Cream Whiskey.

-Following a two-year tour in World War II, Bernbach briefly worked for Coty, then moved on to the large New York City agency Grey Advertising.
+Following a two-year tour in World War II, Bernbach briefly worked for Coty, the cosmetics company, then moved on to the large New York City agency Grey Advertising.
 At this agency, Bernbach developed his skills even further, and by 1947 at age 36, he became the creative director at Grey.

-Bill Bernbach founds DDB with Ned Doyle and Mac Dane
+Founds DDB With Ned Doyle and Mac Dane

 During his years at Grey, Bernbach became good friends with James Edwin "Ned" Doyle and Maxwell "Mac" Dane.
 Doyle was an executive at Grey, and Dane was running a small advertising agency called Maxwell Dane, Inc. The agency lasted just five years, as Dane closed it to start Doyle Dane Bernbach (DDB) with Bill and Ned.

 The early days at DDB were typical for any startup agency.
-Work was slim to begin with, and the three founders played a much greater role.
-Bill Bernbach was the creative powerhouse at the agency, creating ads that redefined the way in which advertising is perceived, viewed, created, sold and remembered.
+Work was slim to begin with, and the three founders played a very hands-on role.
+Bernbach was the creative powerhouse at the agency, creating ads that redefined the way in which advertising is perceived, viewed, created, sold, and remembered.

 Doyle Dane Bernbach Sets the Standard

-Bernbach saw the huge flaw in that model, and changed it.
+Bernbach saw the huge flaw in that model and changed it.
 Considering two heads to be better than one, he placed art directors and copywriters in teams and asked them to figure the ad out as a team.
-This collaboration, which is responsible for the incredible work that came out of the agency, is also the model still adopted by advertising agency creative departments.
+This collaboration, which is responsible for the incredible work that came out of the agency, is still the model used by advertising agency creative departments.

 Under Bernbach's creative leadership and high standards, DDB grew into a giant of the advertising industry.
-It was THE place to work; the advertising they produced was consistently excellent, amazing both their clients and other agencies.
+It was the place to work, and the advertising produced there was consistently excellent—amazing both clients and other agencies.

 Bill Bernbach is one of the most quoted, and quotable, people from the history of advertising.
-Here are just a few Bernbach quotes that never fail to inspire.
+Here are just a few inspirational Bernbach quotes:

 - The most powerful element in advertising is the truth.